How to Score 99 Percentile in CAT 2026 VARC Section

 20 Qs |

-Best for: Students who are 4 to 5 months into preparation, read comfortably across multiple passage topics, and have demonstrated 70%+ RC accuracy across mocks consistently.
+Best for: Students who read comfortably across multiple passage topics, and have demonstrated 70%+ RC accuracy across mocks consistently.

-In this approach, you attempt all 4 RC passages but manage your time strictly — no more than 10 to 11 minutes per passage.
-You are comfortable enough to handle all topics and your accuracy is high enough that even a slightly weaker passage yields 2 to 3 correct answers rather than 0.
+In this approach, you attempt all 4 RC passages but manage your time strictly β no more than 6 to 7 minutes per passage.
+You are comfortable enough to handle all topics and your accuracy is high enough that even a slightly weaker passage yields 2 to 3 correct answers .
 All 8 VA questions are attempted regardless.

 |